 Can Assets be Protected after a Criminal Conviction?

-This is an unusual circumstance you describe, but in effect it is no different from any other asset protection case.
+You describe an unusual circumstance, but in effect, it is no different from any other asset protection case.
 The fact that Mark and his father own the property jointly offers an avenue for protection.
 This is because the rules are very different for protection of your own funds and those of someone else.
 It’s much easier for Mark’s father to protect his half of the proceeds for Mark than for Mark to protect his own half.
 So, here’s what I would recommend:

 So I’d take steps to protect Mark’s father’s share of the sale proceeds and plan to use Mark’s half on his appeal.